It’s big reveal time. I’m going to come clean.

 1. Eat what you always eat, just without the meat.

 There is a common misconception that vegetarians eat only their namesake.
 No, I don’t eat only salad.
-Yes, I do eat a lot of vegetables.
+Yes, I do eat a lot of vegetables, things like kale, bok choy, and other leafy greens.
 But I eat them in different and interesting ways and am always adjusting how and what I eat, the same way you likely are, or were, as a carnivore.

 Nothing, and I mean NOTHING, gets my blood boiling like a restaurant saying it’s vegetarian-friendly only to serve up a grilled vegetable wrap.
 People have been cooking up portobello mushrooms in a balsamic glaze for 30 years and it still tastes like cardboard.
 For all you restaurant peeps out there: Stop.
 Doing.
 That.
 You’re better than that.